Magnetic Field EMFs (at 60 Hz AC)

 Presentation of Lectures on the Physiological Basis for Harm to Human Health from Exposure to EMFs

 The building biology profession has held several conference in the past few years.
 We have had presentations by nationally renowned physicians and researchers on the health impacts of EMFs on the electro-hypersensitive population and on the public in general.
 Presenters have included Martin Blank, PhD and Martin Pall, PhD, among others.
 To view videos of presentations by these experts, click on the Building Biology YouTube channel here.
-You can also view videos on EMFs on the "About EMR & EMFs" page on the website for the Institute for Building Biology and Ecology, by clicking here.
+You can also view videos on EMFs on the website for the Building Biology Institute, by clicking here.

 A Physiological Basis for Electrical Hypersensitivity